Teyras/MT/text/chapters/130_evaluation.md

 \ref{hw-and-os}).

-To get an insight into the effects of CPU affinity settings, we compared the means and standard deviations of results grouped by workload, isolation and parallel setup, with and without affinity settings.
+To get an insight into the effects of CPU affinity settings, we compared the means and standard deviations of results grouped by exercise type, isolation and execution setup, with and without affinity settings.
 We performed the comparison using confidence intervals obtained from a bootstrap procedure (the same way as we used in previous sections).